 VA Compensation Benefits

-In order to receive Disabled Veteran Benefits, veterans must prove that they have been affected in a way connected to military service.
+In order to receive Disabled Veteran Benefits, Veterans must prove that they have been affected in a way connected with military service.

 The Veterans Administration takes a very close look at the type of impairing condition each veteran suffers.
 When applying for compensation, a veteran must show that the disability is “connected” to service in the military.